 It matters who works your land: it’s crucial that you share the same values and understand each other’s goals.
-Whether you’re changing tenants or entering the farmland rental market for the first time, be sure to go through an interview process to figure out who is the right farm partner for your land.
+Whether you’re changing tenants or entering the farmland rental market for the first time, be sure to go through an interview process to figure out who is the right partner to rent your land.

 1: Interview multiple farmers

 Don’t just sign a farmland rental agreement with the first person you talk to.
 Even if your intuition tells you that you want to engage someone in a lease right away, take the time to interview a few other candidates to confirm your gut instinct.

 In the interview process, you should do more than ask questions.
 If you’re meeting in person, be sure to bring along aerial and/or soil maps to illustrate the specs of the agricultural land for rent, any infrastructure available for use and review any issues around access.

 You should also be prepared to talk about the land’s past use and yields so that your farmer has a clear sense of your expectations.
 If your lease includes provisions around tillage or conservation practices, be sure to raise these topics in this initial conversation in addition to including them in any public listing of the land for rent.

 Farmland management today requires a balance of technology, processes and relationships.
 Have a thorough conversation about how they run their farming operation and listen to hear how they implement technology, what processes they rely on and how much value they place on the relationships they have locally.

 4: Ask about collecting and sharing farmland and yield data